Muamer Hamzić

-Muamer Hamzić (born 15 August 2005) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Sarajevo.
+Muamer Hamzić (born 15 August 2005) is a Bosnian professional footballer who plays as a defensive midfielder for First League of FBiH club Travnik.
 He came through Sarajevo's youth academy and has also played on loan for Čelik Zenica.
 He has featured for Bosnia and Herzegovina at youth international level.

 Club career

 Sarajevo

 Hamzić joined the FK Sarajevo youth setup in summer 2022, arriving from local club Tekstilac Derventa.
 He progressed through the juniors, winning two national youth titles and featuring in the UEFA Youth League, where he scored twice and provided an assist in two matches, helping Sarajevo qualify for the third round.

 On 1 July 2024, Hamzić signed a professional contract with Sarajevo.
 He made his senior debut that season, featuring off the bench in a UEFA Conference League match versus FC Aktobe and in the domestic league under coach Zoran Zekić.

 In October 2024, he extended his contract through 2028 following strong performances at youth level and the first-team impact.